sheiiva/Workshop_Python/Session3/README.md

-Workshop Python
+Workshop Python (3/4)
 ===

 This repository contains a workshop python.
-Its mains goal is to understand basic usage of [python3](https://docs.python.org/3/index.html) (*such as script/file usage, object-oriented paradigm, classes (methods and attributes usage..), etc..*)
+Its mains goal is to understand the Object-Oriented Programming paradigm and to get the main keys to create an OOP [python3](https://docs.python.org/3/index.html) code).

-In this repository:
+## Repository:
 * A documentation about [How to start with Python](https://github.com/sheiiva/Workshop_Python/blob/master/documentation.pdf)
 * [Matchstick game code](https://github.com/sheiiva/Workshop_Python/tree/master/matchstick) (used during the Workshop)